ExAct: A Video-Language Benchmark for Expert Action Analysis: Benchmark Construction

 After constructing initial QA samples (Subsection~\ref{sec:qa}), we apply several additional filtering steps to ensure high-quality and unbiased samples.
 Prior studies~\cite{cai2024matryoshka, yue2024mmmu} have shown that large language models (LLMs) can often exploit subtle statistical or stylistic patterns in multiple-choice answers to correctly identify the ground-truth option without relying on visual input.
 Such language-driven shortcuts, often referred to as language-related bias, pose a serious threat to the integrity of robust evaluation.
 To mitigate such biases, we adopt two filtering strategies:

 1) \textbf{Length similarity:} Similar to human test-takers, LLMs may exploit surface-level cues such as answer length to eliminate implausible distractors.
 To mitigate this bias, we enforce a length similarity constraint: each distractor must be between 80\% and 120\% the length of the positive (i.e., correct) expert commentary, and the absolute word count difference must not exceed 8 words.
 QA samples that violate this constraint are excluded from the benchmark.
+Note that the 80–120\% length range and 8-word absolute difference threshold were determined empirically through iterative pilot studies with human annotators.

 2) \textbf{Blind-LLM filtering:} Inspired by findings from TemporalBench~\cite{cai2024temporalbench}, we observe that LLMs can sometimes identify the correct answer by detecting shared linguistic patterns, particularly when distractors are lightly edited variants of the ground truth.
-To avoid such language-driven biases, we present each QA sample consisting solely of the five textual options without any video to a set of state-of-the-art LLMs.
+To avoid such language-driven biases, we present each QA sample consisting solely of the five textual options without any video to 5 state-of-the-art LLMs (GPT-4o and DeepSeek-VL-R1 (proprietary), Qwen2.5-72B, LLaMA3.3-70B, and InternLM2.5-20B (open-source, all ranked highly on multiple LLM leaderboards)).
 Each model is prompted with the question: \textit{``Which expert commentary best matches the provided video?''} If more than 20\% of the models (i.e., exceeding the random chance of selecting the correct answer in a 5-way setup) select the positive expert commentary, we consider the sample susceptible to language-only bias and remove it from the dataset.